mikerodionov/ps-scripts/K2/KB.md

 SOLUTION:
 * With FP installer window open you can use Ctrt + Shift + F8 to open trace file
 * In trace file you will be able to see supported/expected K2 versions for CU (InstallChekcer.IsProductIntalledfromNamePart)
-* In case of 5.3 April 2020 CU you may see that expected full version/build is "5.0004.1000.1" for K2 5.3 RTM, which does not match updated installer build you are using (.3 most likely) - that can be corrected by editing build number in Registry - see details below - adjust build digit as required (changine 3 to 1).
+* In case of 5.3 April 2020 CU you may see that expected full version/build is "5.0004.1000.1" for K2 5.3 RTM, which does not match updated installer build you are using (.3 most likely) - that can be corrected by editing build number in Registry - see details below - adjust build digit as required (changing 3 to 1).
 ```PowerShell
 # HKCL\K2_COMPONENT_GUID\Product Name
 # K2 Package and Deployment